ccarterc/ember-js-custom-build-start/README.md

-ember js starter package with custom Grunt build
+ember js starter package with custom Grunt build overview
 ===========

-Everything past this section is the boilerplate starter kid verbiage.
 Here is the meat and potatoes of the custom build set up.

 1. In order to be able to build the application you need to have node.js, npm, and grunt-cli installed:
   1. ````sudo apt-get install node````